thxbb12/awesome-computing-resources/README.md

 * [emscripten][165] - Emscripten is a complete compiler toolchain to WebAssembly, using LLVM
 * [disasm.pro][171] - Online dissassembler for many architectures
 * [llvm backend][229] - Writing an LLVM Backend
-* [zig][230] - Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.
+* [qbe][242] - QBE is a compiler backend that aims to provide 70% of the performance of industrial optimizing compilers in 10% of the code.

 ## Computer Graphics
 * [scratchapixel][7] - Mathematics and Physics for Computer Graphics